TAKGF30CEBLK vs TAKGN30CEBLK — Compare

 Why choose Takamine GF30CE BLK acoustic

-- ✓ Larger FXC body delivers greater acoustic resonance and natural projection
+- ✓ Larger FXC body generates deeper woody resonance and natural projection

 Why choose Takamine GN30CE BLK acoustic